-Penalty against real estate office
+Penalty against real estate law firm

-The French Data Protection Agency has ordered a real estate law firm to pay a fine of € 400,000.
+The French data protection authority has ordered a real estate law firm to pay a fine of €400,000.

 Incident

-- Social Security Cards incl.
-Social Security Number
+- Social security cards incl.
+Social security number

-- divorce documents
+- Divorce documents

-- Bank account information
+- Bank account data

 Decision of the authority